 - In the student’s ability

-- To contain great amount of possibilities for implementation of the learned technique or idiom.
+- To contain a great number of possibilities for implementation of the learned technique or idiom.

-- To give opportunities for future development of the student
+- To give opportunities for the future development of the student.

 - To motivate the student,